 Each of our Centers across the state are open for business and available virtually by phone or video conference.
 Please contact your local Center for assistance.

-If your business can make items such as masks, gowns, gloves, hand sanitizer and boot/shoe covers, the Oregon Office of Emergency Management would like to hear from you at this link.
+If your business needs or can make items such as masks, gowns, gloves, hand sanitizer and boot/shoe covers, Business Oregon would like to hear from you at this link.

 Resources for your Business

 OSHA’s COVID-19 Resources (click on ESPAÑOL at top of the page for Spanish translation)

 USDA Farmer’s Coronavirus Food Assistance Program (provides direct relief to producers who faced price declines and additional marketing costs due to COVID-19)

 SBA Funding Options (click “translate” at top of page for other languages)

 Paycheck Protection Program (PPP) (click “translate” at top of page for other languages)

 This loan program provides loan forgiveness for retaining employees by temporarily expanding the traditional SBA 7(a) loan program.

 - Oregon SBDC PPP Flexibility Act Update Webinar (Slides)

 - Oregon SBDC PPP Flexibility Act Update Webinar, CPA’s Perspective (Slides)